lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ## Overview

-The [Interop API](../../../reference/core/latest/interop/index.html) enables applications to:
+The [Interop API](../../../reference/core/latest/interop/index.html) enables apps to:

-- offer functionality to other applications in the same [**Glue42 Core**](https://glue42.com/core/) project by registering Interop methods;
+- offer functionality to other apps in the same [**Glue42 Core**](https://glue42.com/core/) project by registering Interop methods;
-- discover applications in the same [**Glue42 Core**](https://glue42.com/core/) project which offer methods;
+- discover apps in the same [**Glue42 Core**](https://glue42.com/core/) project which offer methods;
 - invoke registered Interop methods;
 - stream and subscribe for real-time data using the streaming methods of the Interop API;

-Applications which offer methods and streams are called *Interop servers*, and applications which consume them - *Interop clients*, and collectively - *Interop instances*.
+Apps which offer methods and streams are called *Interop servers*, and apps which consume them - *Interop clients*, and collectively - *Interop instances*.

 <glue42 name="diagram" image="../../../images/interop/interop.gif">